THE ART OF STAYING MANY | Leipzig

 What is the difference between performing and embodying a character or a story?
 Through failure, we draw on our forms of artistic expression and examine the blind spots in our practices that prevent us from taking other perspectives beyond what we expect.

-The residency program "Reason NOW!" offers artists from the performing arts in Saxony and Warsaw a cooperative working process in May, August and September 2024 - with a focus on the development of artistic projects within the framework of residencies, feedback sessions, mentoring and discussions.
-As mentor and curator, Rabih Mroué will explore the theme of reason together with selected artists.
+The residency program "Reason NOW!" - a collaboratory project of HELLERAU and Komuna Warszwa - offers artists from the performing arts in Saxony and Warsaw a cooperative working process in May, August and September 2024.
+Mentored by Rabih Mroué the focus lies on the development of artistic projects within the framework of residencies, feedback sessions, mentoring and discussions.

 • Language: English